rbergerpa/c1_flight/c1_flight.md

 The approximate landing location was in northwest Pennsylvania very close to the intersections of Interstate 80 and Interstate 376.
 Our next fear was we might receive position reports traveling east toward New Jersey at 70 MPH on the top of some truck!

 Fortunately that did not happen.
-As we approached the intersection near the position reports we began to receive __APRS__ data from the balloon directly on 144.39 MHz.
+As we approached the intersection near the position reports we began to receive __APRS__ data from the balloon directly on 144.39 MHz via receivers in the chase vehicles.
 The received position was transferred to a handheld GPS unit, which lead us to 60 feet from the tree the balloon had landed in.

 ![Balloon in Tree](https://raw.github.com/rbergerpa/c1_flight/master/images_small/4.jpg)